-Year 9 into 10

-Years 10 & 11 Guided Pathway Information Continuing the Five Year Curriculum Journey
+Year 9 into 10 Years 10 & 11 Guided Pathway Information Continuing the Five Year Curriculum Journey

-We are pleased to attach the Guided Pathway information booklet for Years 10 & 11 at Outwood Academy Hasland Hall.
+We are pleased to present to you the Guided Pathway Information Booklet for Years 10 & 11 at Outwood Academy Hasland Hall.

 At Outwood Grange Academies Trust we firmly believe that all children, irrespective of their starting point, are entitled to a broad and balanced curriculum which will enable them to succeed both whilst at the academy and beyond.
-It is our intent that the experiences we provide our students through our wider educational offer, and specifically our curriculum offer, drives our Trust vision Students First: raising standards and transforming lives.
-To that end, at Outwood Academy Hasland Hall we are delighted to offer a curriculum, which enables all students within our academy to fulfil their potential and develop the all-important knowledge, skills and qualities which will serve them well in later life.
+It is our intent that the experiences we provide our students through our wider educational offer, and specifically our curriculum offer, drives our Trust vision 'Students First: raising standards and transforming lives'.
+To that end, we are delighted to offer a curriculum, which enables all students within our academy to fulfil their potential and develop the all-important knowledge, skills and qualities which will serve them well in later life.

 Students, as they move from Year 9 into Year 10 at Outwood Academy Hasland Hall, have their first main point of choice within their five year educational journey with us.
 A feature of our Years 10 & 11 curriculum is the Guided Pathways, which, alongside a core entitlement, make up the broad and balanced range of subjects on offer.
-In the attached booklet you will see that the core subjects: GCSE English Language and Literature, GCSE Mathematics and GCSE sciences - combined (double) science or biology, chemistry and physics - are taken by all students alongside non-examined courses in physical education and personal, social, religious and health education (currently called the Life programme).
+In the attached booklet you will see that the core subjects: GCSE English Language and Literature, GCSE Mathematics and GCSE Sciences - combined (double) science or Biology, Chemistry and Physics - are taken by all students alongside non-examined courses in Physical Education and personal, social, religious and health education (currently called the Life programme).
 Students then have three subjects to choose as part of their Guided Pathways allocation.

-Furthermore, we fully support the entitlement that students have to study the group of qualifications which the government calls the English Baccalaureate (EBacc): English, mathematics, sciences, one humanities subject (geography or history) and a modern foreign language.
-To both support attainment in this important group of subjects and promote a broad and balanced curriculum for your child, we require all students to study either geography or history.
-For many students it will be appropriate that they also study a modern foreign language subject so that they can attain the Full EBacc which, increasingly, higher education establishments are looking for; these subjects are also an excellent foundation for all students, including those who wish to go on and study A Levels in the 'Facilitating Subjects' (biology, chemistry, English, geography, history, maths, modern and classical languages, physics).
-It is possible to study both geography and history alongside a modern foreign language if a student wishes.
+Furthermore, we fully support the entitlement that students have to study the group of qualifications which the government calls the English Baccalaureate (EBacc): English, Mathematics, sciences, one humanities subject (Geography or History) and a modern foreign language (French or Spanish).
+To both support attainment in this important group of subjects and promote a broad and balanced curriculum for your child, we require all students to study either Geography or History.
+For many students it will be appropriate that they also study a modern foreign language subject so that they can attain the Full EBacc which, increasingly, higher education establishments are looking for; these subjects are also an excellent foundation for all students, including those who wish to go on and study A Levels in the 'Facilitating Subjects' (Biology, Chemistry, English, Geography, History, Maths, modern and classical languages, Physics).
+It is possible to study both Geography and History alongside a modern foreign language if a student wishes.